Ten Qualities of A Great Criminal Defense Attorney

 #6 Customized Fees – Some criminal defense attorneys run their practices like a restaurant.
 They pre-determine fees for different types of cases.
 This is a sign that a lawyer works in volume rather than quality.
 Take an OWI or a domestic violence case for example.
 Person A is charged and wants to resolve his case with a plea and Person B wants a trial.
 A lawyer who charges everyone the same fee is likely to manipulate Person B into a plea or provide substandard, rushed trial work.
 Every case is different and a great criminal lawyer will take the time to meet with a client in person to determine what resources will be necessary to give them the best possible defense.

 #7 Dynamic Personality – Some cases require a criminal defense lawyer that is a fire-breathing dragon.
 Other cases require an attorney who is a silver-tongued, confident and persuasive negotiator.
 Unfortunately, it is almost impossible to tell which type of attorney will be needed as a case develops and travels through the court system.
 Many cases require the dragon at one point and the negotiator at other points.
-A great criminal defense lawyer is one that can be dynamic and provide the type of legal representation that is the best at any given moment in a case.
+A great criminal defense lawyer is one that can be broadly versitile and adaptable, and be able to provide the type of legal representation that is the best at any given moment in a case.

 #9 – The Google Factor.
 Almost any lawyer who has any experience will be searchable and researchable on Google.
 Never hire an attorney before you have an opportunity to research him or her on the Internet.
 This is not to say that one bad post or one negative result should exclude an attorney but there should be quite a bit of favorable information about a great criminal defense lawyer in populous counties like Oakland County, Macomb County, Washtenaw County, Wayne County or Livingston County.
 Websites like www.avvo.com, www.martindale.com, and SuperLawyers are great resources when looking for a criminal lawyer.